KhronosGroup/SPIRV-Guide/chapters/untyped_pointers.md

 # Untyped Pointers

 The motivation for [SPV_KHR_untyped_pointers](https://github.khronos.org/SPIRV-Registry/extensions/KHR/SPV_KHR_untyped_pointers.html) is based on the recognition that explicit pointee types carried no real semantic value.
 Having a `int* ptr` really can just be a `void* ptr` as it can always be cast (with `OpBitcast`).
-The core idea of untyped pointers is not until you make the memory access (`OpLoad`, `OpStore`, etc) the pointer type is not needed.
+The core idea of untyped pointers is that until you make the memory access (`OpLoad`, `OpStore`, etc) the type is not needed.
 This matches the mental model of using things like C++ templates or unions.

 This idea can also be found in the LLVM community, which has moved to `Opaque Pointers` starting in LLVM 15.